dbpedia/databus/README.md

 ---
 description: >-
-  DBpedia Databus is an open platform for sharing structured data, including RDF (Resource Description Framework) datasets and ontologies.
-It is built on top of the Linked Data principles and FAIR (Findable, Accessible, Interoperable, and Reusable).
+ DBpedia Databus is an open platform for sharing structured data, including RDF datasets and ontologies.
+It is built on top of the Linked Data principles and FAIR.
 ---

 # Databus